hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [15:01:15](#DVjRjbKBfmE5zcP_MPhHZW7HBYIyAI0PUjUm37mF6QY) <hiiamboris (NOT THIS ONE)>:
 Hello and welcome @Kazzum
 On how to learn Red, there's a tip in the topic of the [welcome room](https://gitter.im/red/red/welcome).
 In any case it's best to run Red console and type `help`.
-You'll figure it out from there Ì†ΩÌ∏â
+You'll figure it out from there üòâ

 [15:03:32](#2GD7jT_fc0ABzwSA5mUgHAiZjk376m3vOTsp3Y3-Po4) <hiiamboris (NOT THIS ONE)>:
 * Hello and welcome @Kazzum